vhrdtech/wire_weaver/docs/api/addressing.md

 UNib32 encoded.
 The only downside is that guaranteeing globally unique IDs is not as simple as using crate's name anymore.
 IDs are manually assigned and tracked via git instead.

+## API report

+TODO: export a file describing all levels of API with IDs